 My Rating: 4 / 5 stars

-A curious book, because it mingles some scientific approaches with Buddhism philosophy.
+This is a curious book, because it mingles scientific approaches with Buddhism philosophy.
 It was actually my first contact with a book related to Buddhism.
 My main reason to pick up this book was that it brings some findings on the effects of meditation in our brains.

-I think that the parts about meditation and inner peace were useful and enlightening.
-I was amazed at how the practice of meditation could result in significant changes on the brains of monks that meditate for long periods daily.
+The chapters about meditation and inner peace were enlightening to me.
+This book has made me start a persistent meditation routine.
+I was amazed at how the practice of meditation can result in significant changes on monks’ brains who meditate for long periods daily.
 It brings information about the methods of meditation and also the fundamentals of Buddhism.
 There are examples of these fundamentals being used in cognitive therapies as a way to deal with anger:

 “Buddhism takes a different position.
 It stresses enhanced awareness of the formation of thoughts, which allows for the immediate identification of an angry thought as it arises, and for its deconstruction the next instant, the way a picture drawn on the surface of water melts away as it is sketched.
 We repeat the same process with the next thought, and so on.
 So we need to work on our thoughts one by one, analyzing the way they emerge and evolve and gradually learning to free them as they arise, defusing the chain reactions that allow thoughts to invade the mind.
 This method, which presents some similarities with those developed in the West in the cognitive therapies of Aaron Beck and the Mindfulness-Based Stress Reduction Program of Jon Kabat-Zinn, is essentially centered on the present moment.”

 The main focus of the book is happiness, tho.
-And the author discusses many topics that usually can be related to our happiness: power, pleasure, wealth, etc. And the causes to our suffering: selfishness, ignorance, afflictive emotions, etc.
+And the author discusses many topics which can be usually related to our happiness: power, pleasure, wealth, etc. And the causes to our suffering: selfishness, ignorance, afflictive emotions, etc.

 In the beginning there is ample discussion on possible definitions of happiness.
 A sociological view would be: